 Piano for Adults

 Individualized and group instruction.
-Access to a piano is required; practice outside of class time necessary.
-Room TBD.
+Access to a piano and practice outside of class time are required. $192.
 H Dutton.

 Beginner: If you always wanted to play piano but never got around to it, this class is for you!
 Learn to read music and have fun with chords on familiar tunes.
 Textbook required.

 CE-MUSIC 2005, 10 Fri., Feb.
 4-Apr.
 8, 6:00-7:30 pm. #18482

 Advanced Beginner: For students who have completed Beginner class or have knowledge of basic note reading.